Jacob Stallings Player Props: Marlins vs. Phillies

 - Stallings hit .223 with 12 doubles, four home runs and 29 walks.

-- Stallings drove in a run in 21.1% of his games last year (24 of 114), with more than one RBI in eight of those contests (7.0%).
-He had three or more RBIs in two games.
+- In 21.1% of his 114 games a year ago, Stallings picked up an RBI (24 times).
+He also had eight games with multiple RBIs (7.0%), and three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.